-The around 142 kilometre Pfälzer Waldpfad trail has quite an unusual starting point: The central train station in Kaiserslautern, aka the Gateway to the Palatine Forest.
+The approx. 143 kilometre Pfälzer Waldpfad trail has quite an unusual starting point: The central train station in Kaiserslautern, aka the Gateway to the Palatine Forest.
 The Pfälzer Waldpfad trail therefore is the only quality-approved hiking trail in Germany offering a direct ICE rail connection.
-Spectacular rocks, ruined fortresses, deep valleys, narrow trails and the silence of an ancient forest - every detail of the countless attractions the Palatine Forest has to offer can be sampled right here on this magical tra
+Spectacular rocks, ruined fortresses, deep valleys, narrow trails and the silence of an ancient forest - every detail of the countless attractions the Palatine Forest has to offer can be sampled right here on this magical trail.

 Switch to big map to see Accommodations, Landmarks etc.

 Best time of year

 16,9 km | 4:45 h | 426 m | 391 m | Difficulty: medium

 11,7 km | 3:45 h | 265 m | 65 m | Difficulty: medium

 14,9 km | 4:05 h | 322 m | 350 m | Difficulty: medium

 17,7 km | 5:15 h | 453 m | 426 m | Difficulty: medium